blerud/blerud.github.io/_pages/about.md

 Hi, I'm Lawrence Liu

-I study computer science at the University of Maryland College Park
+I studied computer science at the University of Maryland in College Park from 2016 to 2019

+I currently work as a software engineer at IMC Trading in Chicago

 ## Links